Where's Johnny?: Synopsis

-Sal Vitro, a gardener who has been working in a particular neighborhood for decades, is told by Feech that the neighborhood now belongs to his nephew, E. Gary La Manna.
-When Sal rebuffs him, Feech viciously attacks him and breaks his right arm before Tony B, who is with him, pulls him away, reminding him that he is on parole.
+Sal Vitro, a gardener who has been working in a particular neighborhood for decades, is told by Feech that the neighborhood now belongs to his nephew, Gary La Manna.
+When Sal rebuffs him, Feech viciously breaks his right arm before Tony B intervenes, reminding him that he is on parole.
 Paulie learns about the assault and tells Sal that, for a few percentage points, he can put things right.

-Paulie visits Feech at his bakery, his legitimate business, but Feech angrily tells him to get out.
+Paulie visits Feech at his legitimate business, a bakery, but Feech angrily tells him to get out.
 Paulie then finds Gary and his brother at work, assaults them both, then empties Gary's wallet; he orders Gary to give him a cut of his profits and to pay Sal's medical bills.
-In a sit-down, Tony rules that the neighborhood should be divided between Gary and Sal.
+In a sit-down, Tony rules that the neighborhood should be divided equally between Gary and Sal.
 When Paulie informs Sal, he tries to hide his disappointment.
 Paulie adds that he will have to provide free services at the homes of "some friends of ours," including Tony and Johnny, whose lawn is huge.

 Tensions rise in New York as loan shark Lorraine Calluzzo and her boyfriend, Jason Evanina, collect debts and pass payments up to Little Carmine.
-They are attacked by three of Johnny's men: Phil Leotardo, his brother Billy, and Joey Peeps.
+They are attacked by three of Johnny's men: Phil, his brother Billy, and Joey Peeps.
 Phil subjects Lorraine to a mock execution.
 She, Jason, and Angelo have a meeting with Tony and Junior.
 Tony recommends that the Lupertazzi family form a triumvirate composed of Johnny, Carmine, and Angelo.
-Angelo says he is semi-retired and just wants to enjoy his grandchildren.
+Angelo says he is semi-retired and just wants to spend time with his grandchildren.